7 Tips for better climbing with your mountain bike; that way you go uphill faster

 Mountains and hills

-Find an area near you with some hills or steep sections and connect them to get a circle.
-You can then drive this round an x number of times in succession so that the climbs follow each other.
+Find an area near you with some hills or steep sections and connect them to get a loop.
+You can then ride this round an x number of times in succession so that the climbs follow each other.
 Only do this if you really want to train specifically to climb better.
-Driving in circles often gets quite dull if you prefer to go purely for fun and nature.
+Riding in circles often gets quite dull if you prefer to go purely for fun and nature.

 Training uphill cycling